Qizhong-George-Guo/qizhong-guo/reflections/dam-disclosure.md

 These requirements are intended to improve transparency and reduce unexpected obligations for homebuyers.

 An additional consideration is the distinction between dams or embankments located in upland areas (e.g., small ponds or drainage features) and those spanning significant streams.
-This distinction can influence decisions on maintenance, rehabilitation, or removal, as such structures may affect both upstream and downstream conditions—including fish migration, water quality, sediment transport, and flooding.
+This distinction can influence decisions on maintenance, rehabilitation, or removal, as such structures may affect both upstream and downstream conditions—including fish migration, water quality, sediment transport, flooding, and public safety (e.g., hazards to boaters and recreational users).
 It also highlights the importance of clearly defining what constitutes a “dam” in disclosure frameworks, particularly in the context of proposed legislation in New Jersey.

 ---